 The Foolish bottom line

-The key is knowing when should you cheer on a stock's demise and when you should run away screaming.
+The key is knowing when you should cheer on a stock's demise and when you should run away screaming.
 How do you do that?
 By knowing the value of your company, the debt structure, the options on that debt, the CEO's middle name ... you get the idea.

+CDW and Garmin are Stock Advisor recommendations.
+Home Depot is an Inside Value recommendation.
 This article was originally published on Oct.
 5, 2005.
 It has been updated.